brendancooley/tpsp/tpsp.md

 $$
 \frac{\partial u_1^\star(x^\star; M_1, M_2) }{\partial M_1} = \underbrace{- \frac{u_1^\prime(x^\star)}{u_2^\prime(1 - x^\star)} \frac{\partial w_2(M_2 / M_1)}{\partial M_1}}_{>0} + \underbrace{\frac{\partial w_1(M_1 / M_2)}{ \partial M_1}}_{>0} > 0 .
 $$
-In other words, the distance between government 1's equilibrium utility and the utility it receives at it's ideal point id decreasing in it's relative military advantage.
+In other words, the distance between government 1's equilibrium utility and the utility it receives at it's ideal point is decreasing in it's relative military advantage.

 Suppose that governments endeavor to maximize the welfare of the representative consumer.^[I will relax this assumption in the structural model developed below.]
-With the economy, $h$, calibrated, I can calculate the change in utility each representative consumer would experience when every other government adopts free trade, relative to their utility at the baseline set of policies.
+With the economy, $h$, calibrated, I can calculate the change in utility each representative consumer would experience when each other government adopts free trade, relative to their utility at the baseline set of policies.
 Taking this as a empirical measure of the ratio $u_1^\star(x^\star; M_1, M_2) / u_1(1)$, the model implies this quantity will be increasing in $M_1$, country 1's military capacity.
 I will refer to this quantity as government 1's inverse *conquest value* vis-à-vis government 2.

 ![Correlation between military capability ratios and inverse conquest values, all pairs of in-sample countries. \label{fig:rcvm}](figure/rcvm-1.png)

 Figure \ref{fig:rcvm} plots the empirical relationship between military capability ratios and inverse regime change values.
 A potential "attacking" country's military capability ratio vis a vis every "defending" country is plotted on the x-axis.
 On the y-axis is the attacking country's value for conquering each defending country.
 Consistent with the predictions of this simple model, government's inverse conquest values correlate positively with their relative military power.
-Table \ref{fig:rcvm_reg_tex} and Figure \ref{fig:rcvm_reg_dw} display the results of a series of linear models that estimate the conditional correlations between the inverse conquest value and the military capability ratio, distance between the countries, and country-specific factors.
+Table \ref{fig:rcvm_reg_table} and Figure \ref{fig:rcvm_reg_dw} display the results of a series of linear models that estimate the conditional correlations between the inverse conquest value and the military capability ratio, distance between the countries, and country-specific constants.

 \begin{table}